egel/blog/content/blog/nginx_configuration_for_angularjs_and_apiary_cloud_project.md

 [Apiary][apiary-webpage] as a backend bridge for RESTful API, while the real backend was being built.

-The main gole for proper nginx configuration was to serve `*.example.com` domains, but with some exceptions (restrictions) for subdomains:
+The main gole for proper nginx configuration was to serve `*.example.dev` domains, but with some exceptions (restrictions) for subdomains:

 *   `www` subdomain as a legacy restriction
 *   `api` subdomain reserved for final REST API
 *   `tests` this subdomain (for my purpose only) provides easy URL to code coverage with unit tests

+> I use `dev` domain only for on my local machine only.
+Feel free to change it
+> on whatever name you like.

 For building frontend application I figured out that nginx configuration could look like this presented at the bottom snippet.